 Born and raised in Ottawa, Dr White attended the University of Ottawa and received a BSc in Human Kinetics and an MSc in Neurosciences.
 He then attended the University of Toronto to complete his undergraduate medical education before returning home to complete his residency in Family Medicine in 2014.
 This was followed by a fellowship in Sports and Exercise Medicine at the University of Ottawa, which he completed in 2015.

 Dr White has already worked on the medical teams for major international competitions including the 2015 FIFA Women’s World Cup and the 2015 Pan American Games.
-Locally he has worked with the Varsity programs at Ottawa and Carleton University and is currently a team physician for the Ottawa 67’s.
+Locally he has worked with the Varsity programs at Ottawa and Carleton University and is currently a team physician for the Ottawa 67’s, Fury and RedBlacks.
+He is an active teacher with the Department of Family Medicine at the University of Ottawa.
 Dr White has played several competitive sports including hockey and baseball.
 He has completed over 15 triathlons and currently enjoys skiing, golfing and running.
-He currently practices Family Medicine as part of the Nepean Family Health Organization and Sports Medicine at Optimize Physiotherapy & Sport Medicine.

 Mike grew up in the Ottawa area, and completed an honours BSc in Biology at the University of Ottawa in 2010.
 He then went on to graduate with a Masters of Physical Therapy at Western University in 2013.
 He has an extensive background in competitive hockey and soccer, and currently has a passion for strength training and human movement.
 His style of treatment incorporates best practices from physical therapy and a variety of other movement and strength disciplines.
 In addition to his manual therapy skills, his treatment emphasizes movement re-education, functional strengthening, and attaining better overall health and fitness.

-Yulia completed her undergraduate BSc in health sciences and MSc in Biology at Carleton University before going on to complete her Masters of Physical Therapy at the University of Western Ontario.
+Yulia completed her undergraduate BSc in Health Sciences and MSc in Biology at Carleton University before going on to complete her Masters of Physical Therapy at the University of Western Ontario.
 During her time at Carleton she worked as a personal trainer where she discovered her passion for movement and physical activity as a way to improve sports performance and improve the lives of the people she worked with.
-Yulia is an avid runner and her treatment approach is based on her passion for coaching better movement for injury prevention.
+Yulia enjoys an active life style including hiking (the four day hike to Machu Picchu was a particular highlight), running, skiing, weight lifting, and even hip hop dancing.
+Her treatment approach is based on her passion for coaching better movement for injury prevention.

 Born and raised in Ottawa, Tommy completed his Bachelor’s degree in Human Kinetics (BHK) at the University of Ottawa in 2013, followed by his Master’s degree in Physical Therapy (MPT) at Western University in 2015.
-In 2016, he became a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association in addition to a Graston Technique Provider.
+In 2016, he became a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association in addition to a Graston Technique Specialist (GTS) in 2018.
 As a former varsity volleyball player, his extensive background in sport from an athletic perspective provides an advantage when it comes to treating and training athletes.
-His treatment philosophy is based on using hands on therapy to optimize movement, performance and function.
+His treatment philosophy is based on using hands on therapy to optimize movement, performance, and function.